-The first pair of cases, the Soviet Union and Thailand, Scenario 1 (see page 14), examines two countries with longstanding authoritarian traditions, which had been evolving towards greater democracy-only to be subjected to a coup by reactionary elements.
+The first pair of cases examines two countries with longstanding authoritarian traditions, which had been evolving towards greater democracy-only to be subjected to a coup by reactionary elements.
 However, the populations, which had previously largely accepted forcible, top-down changes in leadership, instead moved to successfully resist such changes.